 Both Robinhood and Webull employ security measures to protect users.

 Both Webull and Robinhood operate under strict oversight from the Financial Industry Regulatory Authority (FINRA) and the SEC, reinforcing trust and transparency across their brokerage services.
-While neither platform provides access to personal financial advisors, they compensate by offering educational tools, real-time financial news, and responsive customer assistance.
+While neither platform provides direct access to dedicated financial advisors like traditional brokerage services, both Webull and Robinhood offer strong educational resources and tools to support personal finance decisions, they compensate by offering educational tools, real-time financial news, and responsive customer assistance.
 For users who prefer direct help, phone support is available, making it easier to resolve account-related or transaction-specific concerns.

 Is Robinhood legit?